LidarCLIP or: How I Learned to Talk to Point Clouds: Experiments

 \textbf{Retrieval ground truth \& prompts.} One difficulty in quantitatively evaluating the retrieval capabilities of LidarCLIP is the lack of direct ground truth for the task.
 Instead, automotive datasets typically have fine-grained annotations for each scene, such as object bounding boxes, segmentation masks, etc. This is also true for ONCE, which contains annotations in terms of 2D and 3D bounding boxes for 5 classes, and metadata for the time of day and weather.
 We leverage these detailed annotations and available metadata, to create as many retrieval categories as possible.
 For object retrieval, we consider a scene positive if it contains one or more instances of that object.
-To probe the spatial understanding of the model, we also propose a ``nearby'' category for objects closer than \SI{15}{\meter}.
+To probe the spatial understanding of the model, we also propose a ``nearby'' category, searching specifically for objects closer than \SI{15}{\meter}.
 We verify that the conclusions hold for thresholds between \SI{10}{\meter} and \SI{25}{\meter}.
-Finally, to minimize the effect of prompt engineering, we follow \cite{Gu2022OpenvocabularyOD} and average a large number of text embeddings to improve results and reduce variability.
-For object retrieval, we use the same 85 prompt templates as in \cite{Gu2022OpenvocabularyOD}, and for the other retrieval categories, we use similar patterns to generate a large number of relevant prompts templates.
+Finally, to minimize the effect of prompt engineering, we follow \cite{Gu2022OpenvocabularyOD} and average multiple text embeddings to improve results and reduce variability.
+For object retrieval, we use the same 85 prompt templates as in \cite{Gu2022OpenvocabularyOD}, and for the other retrieval categories, we use similar patterns to generate numerous relevant prompts templates.
 The exact prompts are provided in the source code.